Skinny Unlimited Broadband FAQs

 What’s the deal with the contract plan?
 Do I have to get a contract?

-Nope, it's totally your choice.
+Nope, it’s your choice.
 You don’t need to have a contract if you don’t want one.
-It's all about how much you want to pay per month.
-We’ve introduced Skinny’s first ever contract plan as a way to offer a lower price for customers for the first year.
-Once you sign up on this plan, you’re with us for 24 months.
-For the first year you'll pay only $58 a month.
-After that for the following year, you'll pay $88 a month.
-If you leave before your 24 months is up, you'll be charged a $249 early termination fee to cover any costs we incur as a result of you exiting your 24 month plan early.
+It’s all about how much you want to pay upfront.
+We’ve introduced Skinny’s contract plan as a way to offer an option to include the modem and connection fee in the contract cost.
+We’ve kept it nice and simple!
+Once you sign up for this plan, you’re with us for 12 months at $73 and up per month.
+If you leave before your 12 months is up, you’ll be charged based on a two-tier system early termination fee to cover any costs we incur as a result of you exiting your 1-year plan early.
+If you want to cancel your contract in the first 6 months, you'll be charged $199.
+If you've stayed with us for more than 6 months but are still wanting to cancel before your contract is up, you'll be charged $99.
 That’s it!

-Don’t want a contract?
-We’ve got a great no commitment Skinny Unlimited Broadband option as well.
-It’s just $68 a month.
-You just need to buy for the modem (yours to keep for $99) and pay a one-off connection fee of $49, and then you've got enough broadband to last until the cows come home.
+We’ve got a great no-commitment Skinny Unlimited Broadband deal, also from $73 and up each month.
+You just need to pay for the modem (yours to keep for $99) and a one-off connection fee of $49, and then you’ve got enough broadband to last until the cows come home.

 Who do I contact if I get stuck and need help?